-Last year, Greater Manchester became the first English region to gain control of health spending (a £6 billion budget), following the devolution of health powers to Scotland, Wales and Northern Ireland in 1999.
+Last year, Greater Manchester became the first English region to gain control of health spending (a £6bn budget), following the devolution of health powers to Scotland, Wales and Northern Ireland in 1999.

 How has this development affected the work of health and social care charities?
 In some ways, devolution to Greater Manchester complicates our Charity's aim to ensure that all brain tumour patients have equal, universal access to the best treatment and care in the NHS across the UK.

 The impact of devolution